hytechclub/web-102/Week02/IndividualInstructions.md

 - https://www.w3schools.com/jsref/met_win_confirm.asp

-### Lowercase movie
+### Uppercase movie
-No matter what the user enters, display their favorite movie in all in lowercase letters.
+No matter what the user enters, display their favorite movie in all in uppercase letters.

 ### Removing whitespace from movie
 Remove all spaces from the beginning and end of the text the user enters for their favorite movie.